JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase1_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

     learner::L
     dataset::T
     continuous::Bool
-    batch_size::Int
+    batchsize::Int
 end
 ```
 This implementation of `OfflinePolicy` refers to [`QBasePolicy`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.QBasedPolicy).
-It provides a parameter `continuous` to support different action space types, including continuous and discrete. `learner` is a specific algorithm for learning and providing policy. `dataset` and `batch_size` are used to sample data for learning.
+It provides a parameter `continuous` to support different action space types, including continuous and discrete. `learner` is a specific algorithm for learning and providing policy. `dataset` and `batchsize` are used to sample data for learning.

 Besides, we implement corresponding functions `π`, `update!` and `sample`. `π` is used to select the action, whose form is determined by the type of action space. `update!` can be used in two stages.
 In `PreExperiment` stage, we can call this function for pre-training algorithms with `pretrain_step` parameters.
 In `PreAct` stage, we call this function for training the `learner`.
 In function `update!`, we need to call function `sample` to sample a batch of data from the dataset.
 With the development of [ReinforcementLearningDataset.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/tree/master/src/ReinforcementLearningDatasets), the `sample` function will be deprecated.